-No. of off-payroll engagements of board members and/or senior officials with significant financial responsibility, during the financial year.
-0 No. of individuals that have been deemed "board members and/or senior officials within significant financial responsibility during the financial year.
-This figure should include both off-payroll and on-payroll engagements.
+No. of off-payroll engagements of board members and/or senior or responsibility, during the financial year. officials with significant financial 0 No. of individuals that have been deemed "board members and/c significant financial responsibility during the financial year.
+This fig payroll and on-payroll engagements.
 0